hzeller/beagleg/README.md

 More details about the G-Code code parsed and handled can be found in the [G-Code documentation](./G-code.md).

+If you get an Bus error, have a look at this [Bus Error FYI][buserror] - this seems to happen on some machines and this needs to be fixed in the pinmux script, but have a look at the workaorund there.

 ### Examples

     sudo ./machine-control -f 10 -m 1000 -R myfile.gcode